star-reader/star-reader/README.md

 # Hi there 👋

-I'm Jerry Jin, a university student at South China Agricultural University (SCAU) in Guangzhou, China.
+I'm Jerry Jin, a sophomore of South China Agricultural University (SCAU) in Guangzhou, China.
 As a **full-stack web developer**, I am passionate about researching new things and continuously transforming them into reality.

 ✨ **Brief Introduction:**